croservices/cro/docs/reference/cro-http-router.md

 All other response codes are produced by explicitly setting `response.status`.

+## Serving static content

+The `static` routine is used to easily serve static content.
+It sets the content of the request body to the content of the file being served, and the content type according to the extension of the file.

+In its simplest form, `static` simply serves an individual file:

+    get -> {
+        static 'www/index.html';
+    }

+In its multi-argument form, it treats the first argument as a base directory, and then slurps the remaining arguments and treats them as path segments to append to the base directory.
+This is useful for serving content from a base
+directory:

+    get -> 'css', *@path {
+        static 'css', @path;
+    }

+This form will never serve content outside of the base directory; a path that tries to do `../` tricks shall not be able to escape.

+For either of these forms, if no file is found then a HTTP 404 response will be served.
+If the path resolves to anything that is not a normal file (such as a directory) or a file that cannot be read, then a HTTP 403 response will be served instead.

+The default set of file extension to MIME type mappings are derived from the list provided with the Apache web server.
+If no mapping is found, the content type will be set to `application/octet-stream`.
+To provide extras or to override the default, pass a hash of mappins to the `mime-types` named argument.

+    get -> 'downloads', *@path {
+        static 'files', @path, mime-types => {
+            'foo' => 'application/x-foo'
+        }
+    }

 ## Adding custom response body serializers

 Custom body serializers implement the `Cro::HTTP::BodySerializer` role.
 They